ipfs-inactive/blog/content/post/075-js-ipfs-0.40.md

 ...but wait, [Peer IDs _ARE_ CIDs](https://github.com/libp2p/specs/blob/master/RFC/0001-text-peerid-cid.md)!
 I know, weird, but also rad because in theory we should be able to re-encode them as `base32`.
 Right now though, everything expects a `base58` encoded string (a v0 CID) because they're actually just a multihash.

 In this js-ipfs release we've made a small change to allow you to take your Peer ID (a v0 CID), convert it to a base32 encoded v1 CID and use it in an IPNS path like `/ipns/bafybeidta3hkxk3ihxfsk765oswgsjhmvcnkeestyuov6r2t5tyts4xuoe`.
-Here's how you might do the conversion:
+You can take advantage of [cid.ipfs.io](https://cid.ipfs.io) (base32 version is provided for your convenience at the very bottom of the page) or do the conversion with the command line tools:

 ```sh
 jsipfs id | json id | jsipfs cid base32